Global Evangelism / Communicating the Gospel in a Pluralistic World at NBC

 Scribe is a classroom.
 In the classroom you are expected to

-listen attentively to what other students say -- even if you disagree or even if you think they're
+listen attentively to what other students say -- even if you disagree or think they're

 saying "dumb" things.
 Each intervention adds to and carries forward a discussion.
 Not reading all

-you bury your head and only emerge occasionally to say something before turning back to your
+you bury your head and only occasionally emerge to say something before returning to your

 book or cell phone.
 That wouldn't be good traditional classroom etiquette.
 Lack of attention to

-what others in the classroom are saying is not good online classroom etiquette either.
+what others in the classroom say is not good online classroom etiquette either.

 It is not considered proper classroom behavior to speak one's peace and then "check out" by